facebook/react-native-website/docs/integration-with-existing-apps.md

 ### 1. Set up directory structure

-To ensure a smooth experience, create a new folder for your integrated React Native project, then copy your existing Android project to a `/android` subfolder.
+To ensure a smooth experience, create a new folder for your integrated React Native project, then copy your existing Android project to an `/android` subfolder.

 <block class="objc swift android" />